kubernetes-sigs/gateway-api/site-src/concepts/conformance.md

 #### Namespace Labels

-If a gateway implementation requires labels on namespaces used for testing, you can use the `-namespace-labels` flag to pass one or more `name=value` labels to set on the test namespaces.
+If labels are needed on namespaces used for testing, you can use the `-namespace-labels` flag to pass one or more `name=value` labels to set on the test namespaces.
 For mesh testing, this flag can be used if an implementation requires labels on namespaces that host mesh workloads, for example, to enable sidecar injection.

 #### Excluding Tests